SerenityOS/serenity/Meta/Lagom/ReadMe.md

 (Note that we require clang >= 13, see the pick_clang() function in the script for the paths that are searched)

+The fuzzing build's CMake cache can be manipulated with commands like `cmake -B Build/fuzzers -S . -DENABLE_LAGOM_LIBWEB=OFF`.

 Any fuzzing results (particularly slow inputs, crashes, etc.) will be dropped in the current directory.

 clang emits different warnings than gcc, so you may have to remove `-Werror` in CMakeLists.txt and Meta/Lagom/CMakeLists.txt.